The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Rebuttals to critiques of [1]

+{\bf Not training until convergence} in experiments in \cite{ISPD2023}.
+This concern was promptly addressed in FAQ \#15 in \cite{MP}: `` `training until convergence' is not described in any of the guidelines provided by the CT GitHub repo for reproducing the results in the Nature paper.''
+The authors of \cite{ISPD2023} followed Google's guidelines in the CT repo \cite{CT}.
+Later, their additional experiments indicated that ``training until convergence worsens some key chip metrics while improving others, highlighting the poor correlation between proxy cost and chip metrics.
+Overall, training until convergence does not qualitatively change comparisons to results of Simulated Annealing and human macro placements reported in the ISPD 2023 paper.''
+RL-vs.-SA experiments in \cite{SB} predated \cite{CT}, so trained until convergence per the six-hour protocol from \cite{Nature}.

+{\bf Computational resources} used in \cite{Nature} were very large, costly, and difficult to replicate.
+Since both RL and SA algorithms produce valid solutions early and then gradually improve the proxy function, the best-effort comparisons in \cite{ISPD2023} used smaller computational resources than in \cite{Nature}, with parity between RL and SA.
+The result: SA beat RL. \cite{SB} compared RL to SA using the same amount of computational resources as in \cite{Nature}.
+Their results were consistent with \cite{SB}.
+If given greater resources, SA and RL are unlikely to further improve chip metrics due to poor correlation to the proxy function from \cite{Nature}.

-The lead authors of \cite{Nature} mention in \cite{AAstatement} various citations of \cite{Nature} but so far have not listed successful reproductions of results from \cite{Nature} that did not involve Google employees and cleared all known obstacles to reproduction.
-The studies in \cite{SB,ISPD2023} do not discuss other ways to use RL in chip design (than in \cite{Nature,CT}), so we do not draw general conclusions.
+The lead authors of \cite{Nature} mention in \cite{AAstatement} that \cite{Nature} is heavily cited, but cite no positive reproductions outside Google that cleared all known obstacles. \cite{SB,ISPD2023} do not discuss other ways (than in \cite{Nature,CT}) to use RL in IC design, so we avoid general conclusions.

-\section{Can the work in \cite{Nature} be used?}
+\section{Can the work in [1] be used?}

 The Nature paper \cite{Nature} claimed applications to recent Google TPU chips, providing credence to the notion that those methods improved State of the Art.
-But aside from vague general claims, no chip-metric improvements were reported for specific production chips.\footnote{\cite[Table 1]{Nature} shows results for TPU designs of an earlier generation, apparently produced {\em after} tape-out.
-Assuming substantial use in production, more recent TPU design blocks must have used \cite{Nature,CT} for tape-out.} Section \ref{sec:SOTA} shows that the methods of \cite{Nature,CT} lag behind SOTA, e.g., Simulated Annealing from the 1980s \cite{SA83,TW85}.
-Moreover, a strong Google-internal implementation of SA from \cite{SB} could serve as a drop-in replacement of RL in \cite{Nature,CT}.
-Without inside knowledge of details, we speculate how to reconcile the claimed use in TPUs with Google CT/RL lagging behind SOTA (per \cite{SB,ISPD2023}).
+But aside from vague general claims, no chip-metric improvements were reported for specific production chips.\footnote{\cite[Table 1]{Nature} shows results for TPU designs of an earlier generation (that is, on chips that were already manufactured at the time).
+Assuming substantial use in production, more recent TPU design blocks must have used \cite{Nature,CT} for tape-out.} Section \ref{sec:SOTA} shows that the methods of \cite{Nature,CT} lag behind Simulated Annealing from the 1980s \cite{SA83,TW85,ParAnneal87,SAbook88}.
+Moreover, the Google-internal implementation of SA from \cite{SB} (or the public one from \cite{ISPD2023,MP}) could serve as a drop-in replacement of RL in \cite{Nature,CT}.
+Without inside knowledge, we speculate how to reconcile the claimed use in TPUs with Google CT/RL lagging behind SOTA (per \cite{SB,ISPD2023}).